Copyright © 2003 - 2006 DORSCH Consult

 set PGCLIENTENCODING=WINDOWS-1256 psql -d dcmms -U postgres -h localhost -f administrativearea.sql psql -d dcmms -U postgres -h localhost -f village.sql psql -d dcmms -U postgres -h localhost -f landmark.sqlIn this case, the commands have to be executed in the

-data folder.Upon first installation, the DCMMS application will provide two default PostgreSQL (DCMMS) users:
+folder.Upon first installation, the DCMMS application will provide two default PostgreSQL (DCMMS) users:

 User dcmms with password dcmms.